wythe0513/boilerplate/source/Starbucks.md

 **Fig 5:**  A comparison of ratio on genders
 ![Fig.4](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/gender.png)
-The ratio of male and femal in the transaction group is not so different from ratio of all customers, while in the non-transaction group, the ration of male is much larger than female.
+The ratio of male and female in the transaction group is not so different from the ratio of all customers, while in the non-transaction group, the ratio of male is much larger than female.

 #### 1.3 comparison among transaction customers

 **Fig 6:**  Numbers of transactions and amount spent
 ![Fig.6](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/transaction_amount.png)
-Generally speaking, the number of transactions between male and female are similar and the younger generation transacted more than the older generation, while for an average amount spent, females are much higher.
+The number of transactions for male and female are similar, and the younger generation transacted more than the older generation, while for an average amount spent, females are much higher.

 **Fig 7:**  The average number of offer completion and offer completion/received ratio
 ![Fig.7](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/completion_ratio.png)

 Both the number of offer completion and ratio(completion out of receipt), female are higher than male.
 Female are more care to offers than men.
-This trens is consistant thout the whole generation.
+This trend is consistent throughout the whole generation.

 **Fig 8:**  Average amounts spent and average income
 ![Fig.8](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/spent_income.png)

-Aberage amount spent is positively correlated to age and income.Female is higher on both of them in most part of the generation.
+Average amount spent is positively correlated to age and income.Female is higher on both of them in most part of the generation.

 #### 1.4 comparison among view not view

-**Fig 9:**  Distribution of Offer type and comparison of  completion on offer types
+**Fig 9:**  Distribution of offer type and comparison of  completion on offer types

 ![Fig.9](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/offer_complete.png)

 The completed offers include only ones that are made after offer viewed.i.e.  completed but do not view offers are excluded.
 It seems to me that the discount offers are more attractive to customers than BOGO(Buy One Get One) because completion to discount offers are a bit higher than originally distributed offers particularly for females in the older generation.
 Having said that, the differences are very subtle, and it is hard to say anything decisive through the heuristic analysis.
-I try to explore this by machine learnings later part if the offer type may impact on customers activities.
+I try to explore this by machine learning later if the offer type may impact on customers activities.

 **Fig 10:**  comparison among genders of offer view or not